 - Preventing the same optin from repeating too soon after a visitor has closed it.

 Optimize your landing page, and remember to account for context and device.
 Also, avoid hover events (where something happens if you hover your mouse over a particular page area).
-Mobile interactions are hands-on, with tapping, swiping, pinching and zooming, so those won’t work outside the desktop.
+Mobile interactions are hands-on, with tapping, swiping, pinching and zooming, so hovering won’t work outside the desktop.

 Finally, test all mobile optins to ensure they’re working for you.
-OptinMonster allows you to split test headlines, calls to action, copy and images.
+OptinMonster allows you to split test headlines, calls to action, copy, and images.
 Here’s how you can increase subscriber numbers with split testing.

 Mobile Optin Examples